TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_multistage.md

 This is a bootloader example, which shows an example of booting  RTOS/NORTOS applications on R5,M4 and A53 cores from eMMC.

 The booting is done in 2 stages(2 bootloader applications).
  - The stage1 of the bootloader runs from the HSM RAM.
 It boots MCU M4 with RTOS/NORTOS application and initializes the DDR.
-Then it loads the stage2 of the bootloader to DDR and starts running it.
+ - The stage2 of the bootloader is then loaded to the BTCM and DDR.
+The boot vectors are loaded at BTCM.
+ - The core is then reset to boot from BTCM.
+ - ATCM is enabled to load images in the next stage.

- - The stage2 of the bootloader boots RTOS/NORTOS application on A53 and then self loads DM firmware on the DM R5.
+ - The stage2 of the bootloader boots Linux on A53 and then self loads DM firmware on the DM R5.
+ - DM R5 image is loaded with some sections in the ATCM and the rest in DDR by stage 2 of the bootloader.

 The SBL uses following appimages
 - tiboot3.bin with **SBL stage1, TIFS, BoardConfig**